TrinityCore/tc-wiki/database/335/world/creature.md

 ### MovementType
 The movement type associated with this creature.
 Usually the same as [creature_template.MovementType](../world/creature_template#movementtype) but can be different.
-NOTE: A creature.MovementType record will override a creature_template.MovementType record.
+> Note: A creature.MovementType record will override a creature_template.MovementType record.
+{.is-info}

 &nbsp;

 ### npcflag
 Same as [creature_template.npcflag](../world/creature_template#npcflag)
-NOTE: A creature.npcflag record will override a creature_template.npcflag record.
+> Note: A creature.npcflag record will override a creature_template.npcflag record.
+{.is-info}

 &nbsp;

 ### unit_flags
 Same as [creature_template.unit_flags](../world/creature_template#unit_flags)
-NOTE: A creature.unit_flags record will override a creature_template.unit_flags record.
+> Note: A creature.unit_flags record will override a creature_template.unit_flags record.
+{.is-info}

 &nbsp;

 ### dynamicflags
 Same as [creature_template.dynamicflags](../world/creature_template#dynamicflags)
-NOTE: A creature.dynamicflags record will override a creature_template.dynamicflags record.
+> Note: A creature.dynamicflags record will override a creature_template.dynamicflags record.
+{.is-info}

 &nbsp;

 ### ScriptName